mooltipass/minible/task_rng.md

 **Time estimated**: short-medium
 **Skills**: C
 **Description**:
-The new Mooltipass Mini plans to use an accelerometer based RNG.
+The new Mooltipass Mini uses an accelerometer-based RNG.
+We want to make sure that this way of generating random numbers is good enough for security purposes.
 **Tasks**:
 - Read and understand <a href="https://info.cs.uab.edu/saxena/docs/vsh-wisec11.pdf">this paper</a>
-- Implement extraction functions
-- Implement debugging functions, exporting the generated random numbers to a test computer through USB
-- Check the quality of the generated random numbers using entropy tools
+- Use <a href="https://github.com/mooltipass/minible/blob/master/scripts/python_framework/mooltipass_tool.py">this script</a> to extract the accelerometer values
+- Find metrics to characterize the randomness of extracted values
 - Document implementation and results